-An Ottoman era bridge spans the furious Nervata river uniting the Croat side with the Muslim neigbourhoods of Mostar.
+An Ottoman-era bridge spans the furious Nervata river uniting the Croat side with the Muslim neighborhoods of Mostar.

-The most valuable lesson that I learnt from my mentor Tim was to bring a place to life with details.
-In his own words, “the biggest character in your story has no voice and it is the place itself.”
+The most valuable lesson that I learned from my mentor Tim was to bring a place to life with details.
+In his own words: “the biggest character in your story has no voice and it is the place itself.”

 Something being the “best” or “simply too good” or the “most awesome ever” is never enough.
 As a travel writer, we have to ask why.

-While I was travelling in Herzegovina, I was told that the Herzegovinan honey was voted as the best at a recent convention of apiarists in Japan.
+While I was traveling in Herzegovina, I was told that the Herzegovinan honey was voted as the best at a recent convention of apiarists in Japan.
 But this piece of information by itself is not valuable to the reader.
-On asking why is the honey so good, I came to know that the karst topography of Herzgovina is home to many different kinds of medicinal and aromatic herbs, and it is the nectar of these plants that is collected by the bees and gives the Herzegovinan honey its distinctive sweet, herbal taste.
+On asking why is the honey so good, I came to know that the karst topography of Herzegovina is home to many different kinds of medicinal and aromatic herbs, and it is the nectar of these plants that is collected by the bees and gives the Herzegovinan honey its distinctively sweet, herbal taste.

 These are the fine details which when reprised often enough in an article will weave a rich tapestry of the place in the reader’s mind.
 The divine is in the details.